-8.4.2 Batteries
+8.4.2 BATTERIES

 Essential Energy commissioned our first trial network battery in Port Macquarie in late 2022 as part of our program to develop battery storage on the distribution network.
-The project consisted of a 1MW/2MWh battery which is providing priority network services (dynamic voltage support and closed-loop thermal management) to defer the installation of an 11 kV voltage regulator and new zone substation.
-With a ringfencing waiver approved, the battery participates in the wholesale market, offering both energy arbitrage and FCAS services, providing a comprehensive, value-stacked solution.
+The project consisted of a 1 MW / 2MWh battery which is providing priority network services (dynamic voltage support and closed-loop thermal management) to defer the installation of an 11 kV voltage regulator and new zone substation.
+With a ringfencing waiver approved, the battery participates in the wholesale market, offering both energy arbitrage and Frequency Control Ancillary Services (FCAS), providing a comprehensive, value-stacked solution.
 Essential Energy is also developing an islandable microgrid at Ivanhoe in central NSW to support the radial zone substation.
-The development of the solution is still ongoing with planning underway to progress a solution during the 2024 calendar year.
+The development of the solution is still ongoing with planning underway to progress a solution during the 2025 calendar year.

-Essential Energy was successful in seeking funding for three community batteries, to be installed in Leeton, Maloney's Beach and Goulburn in FY25.
-The batteries are 200 kVA/500 kWh, providing local communities with the opportunity to benefit from storage as a service.
+Essential Energy was successful in seeking funding for three community batteries, to be installed in Leeton, Maloneys Beach and Goulburn in FY25.
+The batteries are 200 kVA / 500 kWh, providing local communities with the opportunity to benefit from storage as a service.
 These batteries are providing Essential Energy with valuable experience in the areas of battery procurement, site design, third-party engagement and community engagement.
+At the end of calendar year 2024, all three batteries have been installed and commissioned.

-Essential Energy is trialling Low Voltage Poletop Battery technology through the installation of 35 batteries in FY24/25.
-The project involves the installation of 18 EcoSTORE (EcoJoule), 40 kVA, 85 kWh and 17 PowerShaper (Pixii) 30 kVA, 72 kWh across five of Essential Energy's depot areas.
+Essential Energy is trialling Low Voltage Poletop Battery technology through the installation of 35 batteries in FY24 and FY25.
+The project involves the installation of 18 EcoSTORE (EcoJoule), 40 kVA / 85 kWh and 17 PowerShaper (Pixii) 30 kVA / 72 kWh across five of Essential Energy's depot areas.
 The batteries will primarily provide grid-support via peak shaving, volt-watt and volt-VAr support, solar (PV) support and reliability improvements (extend low voltage back-feed capacity).
 The batteries will participate in the wholesale market via energy arbitrage and offering FCAS services.
 The trial project aims to assess new ways in which Essential Energy can address network constraints whilst maximising the value and benefit to customers through incentives such as storage as a service.
 The trial also includes the application of Dynamic Operating Envelopes (DOEs), ensuring market activities do not impact existing network constraints.
+At the end of calendar year 2024, 14 of 35 poletop batteries have been installed and commissioned.

-Essential Energy will also be trialling two network-only pole top battery technologies, each installed within a low voltage network with historical power quality constraints.
+Essential Energy is also trialling two network-only pole top battery technologies, each installed within a low voltage network with historical power quality constraints.
 This aims to assess the economic viability of batteries as a solution to network constraints.
 This also provides Essential Energy the flexibility to run real-world testing and scenario management to further learn and assess the benefits this technology may deliver.